mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 The class names value relies on the concept of [class name generator](/styles/advanced/#class-names).
 The whole page needs to be rendered with **a single generator**.
 This generator needs to behave identically on the server and on the client.
 For instance:

 - You need to provide a new class name generator for each request.
-But you shouldn't share a `createGenerateClassName()` between different requests:
+Sie sollten jedoch nicht eine `createGenerateClassName()` Funktion zwischen verschiedenen Anfragen teilen:

 *example of fix:*